wrapperband/OpenTrafficSurvey/CalibratingTrafficAgainstPollutionP1.Noise/README.md

 The aim of Open Traffic Survey is to outline a procedure which retains un-tamperable (video) evidence of Traffic characteristics and provide an open source spreadsheet into which data can be input and visualised with charts.
 This survey is the result of a number of weeks work recording traffic and noise levels at the Oldham test site.
 These results were analysed in depth and a resulting updated Traffic Survey template spreadsheet was produced for 5 minute surveys.

-The choice of a 5 minute survey arrives from previous survey results showning better than 25% error when predicting vehicles per hour (VPH) from vehicles per 5 minutes of flow readings.
+The choice of a 5 minute survey arrives from previous survey results showing better than 25% error when predicting vehicles per hour (VPH) from vehicles per 5 minutes of flow readings.
 It was already shown from the 2013 test site survey traffic surveys, that the site has reasonably consistent flow of traffic from  07:00 till 19:00.
 Other sites might have more "lumpy" traffic flows and require longer surveys.
-It is recommended to uses 2 * 5 minute surveys, it has been found that these are time consuming, but more managable than a full 10 minute or longer survey.
+It is recommended to uses 2 * 5 minute surveys, it has been found that these are time consuming, but more manageable than a full 10 minute or longer survey.

 If you are using the Template to investigate a new Traffic flow test site, it is good practice to get a set of baseline readings at various times of the day.
 For instance, say 4 * 5 minute surveys would give a good indication of the variability.
 This would show how the new site differs from the template site, in order to understand which measurements need to be taken to describe the new site. i.e to capture the peak or lowest flow / congestion / speed times from observation.

+Whilst the spreadsheets help set up a comprehensive survey, each survey is different.
+It is important to double check all charts are correctly ranged and that all calculations refer to the correct fields

-**Calibrating road Traffic to pollution : Part 1  Noise**
+#Calibrating Road Traffic to Pollution : Part 1 : Noise#

+Three traffic surveys were completed to gather data for an analysis of road traffic noise characteristics.
+The aim being to produce a template spreadsheet that can facilitate others to analyse the effects of traffic.

 **Traffic against Noise : Survey 1**